leoladifrancesco/notes/README.md

 # 2024-02-13
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, this means that writing clean, readable, and maintainable code is key.
 Always strive to reduce complexity by breaking down problems into smaller manageable parts, reuse and abstract components where possible, and avoid unnecessary complications.
 Remember that code is read far more often than it's written, hence clarity should be a top priority.
 Optimize for understandability and you'll build a strong foundation for future enhancements and collaboration."

+# 2024-02-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that can be easily understood and maintained by others.
+Always remember that code is read far more often than it is written.
+Therefore, focus on readability, modularity, and documentation.
+Optimize for tomorrow's clarity over today's performance, as optimizations often come with complexity.
+And finally, embrace the power of version control systems to facilitate collaboration and protect your work."

+In essence, write simple, maintainable code, prioritize readability, use modular design, document thoroughly, prepare for future changes, and leverage tools like Git to manage your projects effectively.